logo for organic-pet-digest.com

 Nuclear Sclerosis

-While cataracts is usually genetic, it can be a result of injury or stem from chronic disease or immune problems.
-If stemming from an injury, there are several homeopathic treatments available, such as the use of poison hemlock.
-Contact your holistic veterinarian to discuss.
+While cataracts is often genetic, it can be a result of injury or stem from chronic disease or immune problems.

 For non-injury related cataracts, removing the lens surgically can help, but unfortunately the eye will never return to normal.
-Treating a chronic illness early and effectively through diet, veterinary checkups and holistic treatments is the only way to prevent the condition altogether.
+Surgery also carries several inherent risks and doesn’t come cheap.

-Corneal ulcers.
+Dog corneal ulcers.
 Jeez – sounds pretty scary, huh?
 It’s not as bad as it sounds or often looks, and, although bacteria can complicate the problem, dogs usually experience a full recovery.
 Corneal ulcers are simply more complex dog eye injuries and are usually caused by a cat scratch, thorn or other foreign object.

 dog eye problems

-Corneal Ulcer
+Dog Corneal Ulcer

 The injury can be very difficult to see and may require the use of a special light to be diagnosed.
 A good sign that your dog suffers from this problem is a lot of tears or a partially closed eye.